EnviroCentre/monitoring-module/docs/source/import_field_data.rst

 The configuration file describes the files to be imported as well as information about which `csv`-file columns to be imported.
-Measured parameter columns can be modified as required by editing the ``params`` section of the configuration file.
+The ``mapping`` section of the configuration file indicates which column headings map onto the parameters to be saved into the database.
+Special symbols (non-ASCII characters) should be omitted from the ``mapping`` section.

 Parameter values in the import file starting with `<` are interpreted as being below the meter's limit of detection (LOD).
 Such measurements are imported as